 Treatment for youth is funded entirely by Interior Health Authority.
 There is no cost for the client beyond individual needs and comfort items.

-What happens when A Client Finished the program?
+What happens when A Client Finishes the program?

 A New Tomorrow has an Aftercare program that will provide support for the first six months after you graduate from treatment.
 As part of the treatment process, you will also be connected with community supports in your home community.
 A New Tomorrow is facilitating the development of an alumni group which will also provide support.